TatAnt/FinalProjectPHP/README.md

  If the user forgets his password, a link is provided to reset his password.

  I used HTML and CSS, Bootstrap, PHP, MySQL DB, Singleton pattern( to restrict the number of instances that can be created to only one), Salted passwords
+  List of functionalities:
+ registration
+ login
+ search by category, mealtype, word_in_recipe_name ratings and reviews

  What I would like to add to this application:
  1. advanced serach by specifying ingridient